simodf7/runphi_coral/environment/qemu/jailhouse/README.md

 # ./scripts/qemu/start_qemu.sh
 ```

 Make sure to load all built components (e.g., jailhouse, etc.) into QEMU VM (check [this](https://dessert.unina.it:8088/runphi/environment_builder#4-load-projects)).
 Then, run demos as described in the following (all commands are executed within the QEMU VM).
+Make sure to run ``jailhouse disable`` before each demo.

 #### GIC demo